 Drug and alcohol addiction is a serious personal and public health issue, but there are treatments that can help you break the chains of addiction and live a healthy, happy life.
-For men and women in and around Johns Creek, Georgia, Leslie S. Gaskill, MD, offers intravenous NAD+ therapy to aid in detoxification from opioids, benzodiazepines, methamphetamines, suboxone, methadone, and more.
-Call the office to set up a visit or book online today to discuss
+For men and women in and around Johns Creek and Peachtree Corners, Georgia, Leslie S. Gaskill, M.D., offers intravenous NAD+ therapy to aid in detoxification from opioids, benzodiazepines, methamphetamines, suboxone, methadone, and more.
+Call the office to set up a visit or book online today to discuss.

 NAD+, or nicotinamide adenine dinucleotide, is a coenzyme present in all your cells and necessary for human life.
 It’s also present in yeast, bacteria, plants, and other mammals.
 All living things require NAD+, and low levels of the coenzyme can lead to wide-ranging health problems.